roblox-grow-a-garden-setup-assistant/.github/profile/README.md

 `grow a garden offline activation, roblox garden setup assistant, no login needed, classroom farming mod, airgapped install, kid friendly roblox guide, desktop sandbox builder, full version enabled, enterprise deployment, grow a garden unlock`

----

-### 📢 Legal & Safety

-This repository is **community-made** and **not affiliated** with Roblox Corporation or the original Grow a Garden developers.
-All trademarks belong to their respective owners.
-The assistant never downloads copyrighted assets; it only configures an existing local copy for offline educational use.